jeffpar/pcjs.v1/disks/pc/dos/microsoft/4.00/README.md

 Additional details about MS-DOS 4.00 from [PC DOS Retro](https://sites.google.com/site/pcdosretro/doshist):

-- distributed on 2 720KB floppy disks [or 6 360KB diskettes]
+- distributed on 2 720KB floppy disks [also released on 6 360KB diskettes; the number of 720KB diskettes needs to be verified]
 - SHARE loaded for FCB operations on hard disks greater than 32MB
 - IFS driver support added
 - MEM command added to report memory usage